apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}/markUnused`

 Marks segments unused for a datasource by interval or set of segment Ids.
 The request payload contains the interval or set of segment Ids to be marked unused.
-Either interval or segment ids should be provided, if both or none are provided in the payload , the API would throw an error (400 BAD REQUEST).
-Interval specifies the start and end times as IS0 8601 strings.
-`interval=(start/end)` where start and end both are inclusive.
+Either interval or segment ids should be provided, if both or none are provided in the payload , the API would throw an error (400 BAD REQUEST).Interval specifies the start and end times as IS0 8601 strings. `interval=(start/end)` where start and end both are inclusive.

 JSON Request Payload: